On the Stochastic Singular Cucker--Smale Model: Well-Posedness, Collision-Avoidance and Flocking: Preliminary

 \begin{remark} (i).
-There are two special cases for the dominating process $V$.
-In the case that $D$ is a constant, the process $V$ is the so called \emph{geometric Brownian motion} \cite{Oks03} with percentage drift $-\lambda\psi_*$ and percentage volatility $D$.
-In the case $\lambda=0$, $V$ is just the exponential martingale $\mathcal E$ defined in Definition \ref{exponential martingale}.
+The SDE \eqref{GBM} for the dominating process $V$ is called the \emph{local volatility model} with instantaneous risk-free rate $\frac{1}{2}p(p-1)D^2(t)$, dividend yield $p\lambda\psi_*$ and instantaneous volatility $pD(t)$ \cite{Dup94}.
+There are two special cases for this SDE.
+In the case that $D$ is a constant, the process $V$ is the so called \emph{geometric Brownian motion} \cite{Oks03}.
+In the case $\lambda=0$, $V^{1/p}$ is just the exponential martingale $\mathcal E$ defined in Definition \ref{exponential martingale}.

 (ii).
 In general, the stochastic integral process $\{\int_0^t \|v(s)\|_p dW(s)\}_{t\ge 0}$ is only a martingale but not uniformly integrable.
 When $D$ is a constant, a sufficient condition for this stochastic integral to be uniformly integrable is that $\E\left( \|v(0)\|_p^2 \right)<\infty$ and $D^2<2\lambda\psi_*$.
 Indeed, by \eqref{apriori-2} and the independence of $v(0)$ and $W$, we have